XLuma/Warp_Randomizer_Public/README.md

 # Dependencies

-* On Windows, you will need to install python 3.9, git, make, pip and Microsoft Visual Studio (at least 2019).
+* On Windows, you will need to install python 3.9 or a more recent version, git, make, pip and Microsoft Visual Studio (at least 2019).
-* On MacOS, you will need to install python 3.9, git, make, pip and a C compiler if for some reason your computer doesnt have one.
+* On MacOS, you will need to install python 3.9 or a more recent version, git, make, pip and a C compiler if for some reason your computer doesnt have one.
 By default, MacOS has clang installed.
-* On Linux, you will need to install python 3.9, git, make, python-pip, python3-tk, patchelf and gcc (if for some reason, your distro doesnt come with gcc already installed).
+* On Linux, you will need to install python 3.9 or a more recent version, git, make, python-pip, python3-tk, patchelf and gcc (if for some reason, your distro doesnt come with gcc already installed).

 * On MacOS systems, brew may be needed to install tkinter, which is a dependency accross all systems.
 Once brew is installed, run `brew install python-tk`.
 * On Windows systems, tkinter can be installed when installing Python. dont miss it, or you're going to do a little bit of googling to get it back up. `pip install python-tk` should be fine... maybe.

 # Building the project

-1. Clone the repo `git clone https://github.com/AtSign8877/PointCrow_Universal_Warp_Randomizer.git`
+1. Clone the repo `git clone https://github.com/XLuma/Warp_Randomizer_Public.git`
 2. access the directory via cd in a terminal
 3. Install the python dependencies required.
 Make sure pip is installed. `pip install -r requirements.txt`.
 On linux system, you might have to try python-pip or python3-pip.
 4. Run `make onefile`.
 A WarpRandomizerMain.dist will appear, in which you can check if the required data files are being copied correctly.
 In the root of the project, Windows